 Romantic 30th birthday celebrations for two

 Not everyone wants to make a fuss of their birthday, and if you just want to celebrate it quietly with your other half, there are few better options than a night or two in a luxury hotel.
-Romance comes as standard at the gorgeous Whatley Manor, a luxurious country estate in the heart of the Cotswolds.
-Book some treatments in the spectacular Aquarius Spa, dine in the two Michelin-starred restaurant or take in a movie in the private cinema.

-If you want to feel a real sense of escape from the pressures of a big birthday, disappear off to the Lake District for a couple of nights at lovely the Gilpin Lodge.
-Guests can choose either to stay in the original hotel or the new Lake House; just six luxurious rooms in a separate building, overlooking a tranquil lake.
-For something little simpler, but no less charming, The Castle Hotel in Shropshire combines the laid-back atmosphere of a country pub with the scale of a luxury hotel, surrounded by gorgeous gardens.
+If you want to feel a real sense of escape from the pressures of a big birthday, disappear off to the Lake District for a couple of nights at lovely Gilpin Lodge.
+Guests can choose to stay in the original hotel or the new Lake House; just six luxurious rooms in a separate building, overlooking a lake.
+For something simpler, but no less charming, The Castle Hotel in Shropshire combines the laid-back atmosphere of a country pub with the scale of a luxury hotel, surrounded by gorgeous gardens.